piafle3005/group3/use-cases/use-case-23.md

-# USE CASE: 23 Report of the top N populated capital cities in a region where N is provided by the user.
+# USE CASE: 23 Report of the total population, population in cities, population not in cities, for all countries.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the top N populated capital cities in a given region, where N is provided by the user.
+As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the total population, population in cities, population not in cities, for all regions.

 ### Scope